enlberman/implicit_biases_cities/README.md

 # Code for "City Population, Majority Group Size, Residential Segregation, and Implicit Racial Biases in U.S. Cities"
- 1. run iat_filter_only_geotagged.py
+ 1. run iat_filter_only_geotagged.py (this may take a few hours to run)
- 2. run iat_data.py and iat_data_individual.py
+ 2. run iat_data.py and iat_data_individual.py (this make take a few hours to run)
- 3. the rest of the analysis and figure producing files can now be run
+ 3. the rest of the analysis and figure producing files can now be run (the main iat_figures.py file should run in about an hour)

 This analysis software was developed using python 3.11 and the following package versions: numpy 1.24.3